pydio/pydio-doc-admin-guide/1_installation_guide/9_install_pydio_troubleshooting.md

 Here are some common mistakes you might encounter when you try to install Pydio and a way to fix them.

-All examples are with the latest [Pydio-enterprise 6.4.1](https://pydio.com/en/community/releases/enterprise-distribution/pydio-enterprise-641-bugfix-release) with the recommend stack ( Debian - Apache2 - MySQL ).

 ##Permission issue:

-After you put your pydio in your /var/www folder you go to your web browser and you will probably see this:
+After you put your pydio in your /var/www folder you go to your web browser and you may see this:

 [:image-popup:1_installation_guide/troubleshooting_forgotten.png]